The Wonders of Wool

 NATURAL INSULATOR, MULTI-CLIMATIC AND TRANS-SEASONAL

 Wool is a hygroscopic fibre.
 Wherever you are in the world, while wearing wool, it constantly reacts to changes in your body temperature – acting as a cooling barrier by wicking perspiration away in hot conditions, while in colder conditions it creates an insulating barrier to retain heat.
-How clever?
+How clever is that?

 The hygroscopic properties of wool also help to regulate your body temperature in bed.
 When wearing wool sleepwear and/or various items of wool bedding – the coil-shaped fibres of wool naturally remove heat and moisture from the skin, so you are not too hot and not too cold, but in an optimal and natural temperature setting for a good night’s sleep!